pbek/QOwnNotes/webpage/src/blog/2021-10-25-Linking-of-note-headings.md

 <BlogDate v-bind:fm="$frontmatter" />

-You can now add an url-encoded heading to a note link as url fragment to attempt to **jump to that heading in the linked note when clicking the link**.
+Since version 21.10.10 of QOwnNotes you can add an **url-encoded heading** to a note link as url fragment to attempt to **jump to that heading in the linked note when clicking the link**.

 In this example a note link `[Welcome to QOwnNotes - Later](Welcome%20to%20QOwnNotes.md#Later)` will be inserted into the note.